Dear Congressional Republicans,

 Also, if businesses do offer health care benefits, then they must seem some reason for doing so, right?
 Like productivity and such?
 So … if it’s good enough for businesses large and small, isn’t it good enough for the country?

-Do you think we're stupid?
-Are you so delusional that you think we've all lost a grip on reality, too?
 First of all, we're already paying into Medicare and Social Security--it's called investing in our future.

 Second and more important, today’s invincibles are tomorrow’s invalids.
 Unavoidable fact of life, and it happens way sooner than you think--it could literally be tomorrow.
 Car crashes don’t care if you’re young or old or the most wholesome, healthy person on the planet.
 Cancer ain’t actually all that picky, either.